Bagore Ki Haveli

 Bagore-ki-Haveli is a haveli in Udaipur in Rajasthan state in India.
 It is right on the waterfront of Lake Pichola at Gangori Ghat.
-Amar Chand Badwa, the Prime Minister of Mewar, built it in the eighteenth century.
+Amar Chand Badwa, a Prime Minister of Mewar, built it in the eighteenth century.

 Overview

 The palace has over a hundred rooms, with displays of costumes and modern art.
 The glass and mirror in the interiors are Haveli work.
 It also preserves an example of Mewar painting on the walls of the Queen's Chamber.
 The two peacocks made from small pieces of colored glasses are examples of glasswork.

 History

 Shri Amarchand Badwa, a Sanadhya Brahmin who was the Prime Minister of Mewar from 1751 to 1778, throughout the reigns of Maharanas Pratap Singh II, Raj Singh II, Ari Singh, and Hamir Singh respectively, built this haveli.
-Following the death of Amarchand, the edifice came under the domain of the Mewari Royal Family and Bagore-ki-Haveli was occupied by Nath Singh, a relative of the then maharana.
+Following the death of Amarchand, the edifice came under the domain of the Mewari royal family and Bagore-ki-Haveli was occupied by Nath Singh, a relative of the then maharana.
 In 1878, the natural father of Sajjan Singh, Maharaj Shakti Singh of Bagore extended the haveli and built the triple-arched gateway, and the property remained in the possession of Mewar State until 1947.
-After Independence, the Government of Rajasthan used the buildings for housing Government employees, but, as with other nationalised properties, where there was nobody with a vested interest in the standards of maintenance, damage and neglect went unchecked, and for almost forty years, the haveli’s condition deteriorated to a deplorable extent.
+After Independence, the Government of Rajasthan used the buildings for housing Government employees, but, as with other nationalised properties, where there was nobody with a vested interest in the standards of maintenance, damage and neglect went unchecked, and for almost forty years, the haveli's condition deteriorated to a deplorable extent.
 The Government was eventually persuaded to relinquish their hold on the haveli and in 1986; it was handed over to the West Zone Cultural Centre.